 Today’s real estate CRM tools (ours included) primarily support the process between the agent and the client.
 They are great for helping an agent:

-- Generate leads from a web presence or through email campaigns
+- Generate leads from a web presence or through email campaigns for realtors

 - Stay on top of follow-ups, so no opportunities slip through the cracks

 - Profile each prospect, to personalize their service

 - Save time on administrative tasks, gaining more face time with clients

 BUT none of the current tools (ours included) really address the fact that agents don’t work alone!

 The fact is, most deals are a co-production of at least two agents.
 And most agents regularly collaborate with the same bunch of people (other agents) and/or companies (brokers, developers, builders, etc.)

 We think the real estate CRM of the future will nourish and reward a full and open exchange of information within this extended web of partners.